 "I love that every engineering job is different and requires both science and art to come to an accurate conclusion and complete the project."

-Now as a co-founder of his own company, Frank pulls on 28 years of electrical engineering experience to provide electrical equipment failure analysis.
+As co-founder of Pinnacle Forensics, Frank pulls on more than 30 years of electrical engineering experience to provide electrical equipment failure analysis.
 Through extensive site investigations and destructive lab examinations, along with appropriate component testing, he provides expert damage assessments related to flood, fire, wind, natural disasters and explosions and advises on the necessary restoration efforts compliant with current governing codes.